Ditto (Rescued), Murray and Marbles (Rescued) work on their “down.” C’mon,Ditto!

 Marvel has a new name and a new life full of love and protection.

-NorCal Sheltie Rescue has rescued “Marbles” (later renamed Marvel) a 2-year-old blue merle Shetland Sheepdog who was found wandering a construction site in Inchon, South Korea.
+NorCal Sheltie Rescue rescued “Marbles” (later renamed Marvel) a 2-year-old blue merle Shetland Sheepdog who was found wandering a construction site in Inchon, South Korea.
+Stray dogs often end up in meat markets in Korea.

 Marbles arrived at SFO on April 18 and was picked up by members of NorCal Sheltie Rescue.
 He spent a week in transit with stops at NorCal Sheltie Rescue foster homes in Burlingame and El Dorado Hills before the right forever family was given to him.